-Iván Fischer is leading the Royal Concertgebouw Orchestra in a diverse classical programme featuring Haydn’s Symphony No. 102 and two overtures by Rossini.
+Iván Fischer is leading the Concertgebouworkest in a diverse classical programme featuring Haydn’s Symphony No. 102 and two overtures by Rossini.
 The violist Tabea Zimmermann, who is serving as artist in residence with the orchestra this season, is giving a solo performance alongside violinist Isabelle Faust in Mozart’s Sinfonia concertante.

 Mozart’s Sinfonia concertante is an exuberant orchestral work featuring two first-rate soloists.
 In addition to the violin part, performed by the phenomenal Isabelle Faust, the beautiful, dark tones of artist in residence Tabea Zimmermann’s viola play a leading role.
 And as is often the case with Mozart, the exuberant orchestral part is full of opera-like question-and-answer games.